 Merci is challenged with many of the struggles that befall most middle schoolers – school, friend, girls, boys, bullies.
 The girls she thought were her friends show flashes of kindhearted charm then stunning cruelty in the blink of an eye.
 At home, Merci’s rock – her beloved grandfather – is struggling with age-related dementia bringing changes for everyone.

-Sixth grade is a tough for everyone.
+Sixth grade is tough for everyone.
 As a scholarship student at an expensive academy, it’s even tougher for Merci.
 Not only does she have to learn to endure middle school, where she doesn’t always feel she fits in with her classmates, but she also has to start growing up and facing new responsibilities.

 Families will be blessed to share in Merci’s touching and honest journey during her sixth-grade year.
 Her lovable, no-nonsense character navigates several awkwardly funny situations.
 Her family’s love and struggles are a model for readers to discuss and enjoy.
 Merci’s close relationship with Lolo is touching and special and pure.
 Families will be inspired watching the Suárez family maneuver and confront its new challenges.
-The writing is Newbery-winning superb and there are many elements of Cuban culture and family life that will resonate and educate.
+The writing is Newbery-winning superb and there are many elements of Cuban culture and family life that resonate and educate.
 Families may be inspired to allow their hearts to guide their actions and enjoy a book sure to be read and shared together for years to come.